Sam-Saarinen/SkillWiki/README.md

             * Creates questions for topic (for crowdsourcing questions)
         * Look up authentication methods for API keys
     * [] Fix broken tests
+    * [X] Submit button for contribute question asks user to either go directly to quiz or contribute another question (reload page after submitting)
+        * [X] Change text on popup box buttons so that behavior is clear
+    * [X] Edit API so that order of quiz and contributing a question are determined by API
+        * Order is a function of the quiz, student features, etc.
+    * [X] Add explanation for 'Contribute a Question' page
+        * e.g. "To indicate understanding of topic, submit a question that illustrates something that was interesting or difficult about this topic"
+    * [] Deploy for demo on Wednesday (use Heroku?)
+        * [X] Make sure seed for db is set up correctly
+        * [X] Add admin account in seed
+        * [X] Go through website for bugs
+    * [] Integrate first API endpoint
+    * Demo Notes
+        * Dropdown for Active topics needs to be clicked twice
     *
     * For badges, put checkmark to show that badge has been earned (Optional)
     * Change CSS for headers so that h1 is clearly different from h2, h3, etc.